"Population must increase rapidly, more rapidly than in former times, and ere

 This is a very good on-line calculator to help one determine how much soil is needed to fill a raised bed.
-Just input the dimensions of your raised bed and it calculates the amount of soil amendments needed (expressed in cubic feet) to fill the bed: Cubic Yard Calculators (FYI: 1 Cubic Yard = 27 Cubic feet)
+Just input the dimensions of your raised bed and it calculates the amount of soil amendments needed to fill the bed: Soil Calculator from Gardener's Supply Company

 One of the questions gardeners always seem to have is when is the right time to start their plants.
 This is mostly determined by their last frost free date in the spring or their first frost date in the fall.
 It is important to know this as it determines when you should plant or start seeds of your favorite vegetables.
 Most seed packets will list the best time to either start seeds indoors or when to plant them out into the garden based on these dates.
 Getting accurate frost free dates from the Internet is somewhat problematic.
 I did a quick search and found nearly as much inaccurate as accurate information.
 Here are two excellent sources of good frost free dates for the U.S. The simplest one to use is from the Victory Seed Company, found here: Frost Date Selector Page – Victory Seed Company you first select your state, then your nearest city.
 This should work fine for most gardeners.
 There is also another good source from the National Climate Data Center (NOAA) for those who want a little more in-depth information.
 The PDF can be viewed and downloaded from here: Frost/Freeze Data for the U.S.